Transarterial Chemoembolization (TACE)

 You will be sent home with prescriptions for oral antibiotics, pain medicine and medicine for nausea.
 It is normal for you to run a fever up to a week following the procedure.
 Fatigue and loss of appetite are also common and may last two weeks or longer.
 In general, these are all signs of a normal recuperation.

 If your pain suddenly changes in degree or character, if your fever becomes suddenly higher or you notice any other unusual changes, you should contact your physician.

-Your nurse will instruct you on how to use a breathing apparatus called an incentive spirometer.
-The purpose of this is to help you inflate your lungs so that you will not develop pneumonia.
+You may receive a breathing apparatus called an incentive spirometer.
+Your nurse will instruct you how to use it.
+This will help you inflate your lungs so that you will not develop pneumonia.

 You should be able to resume your normal activities within a week.

 During the first month following the procedure, you should check in routinely to let your physician know how your recovery is progressing.
 You will return for a CT scan or MRI and blood tests to determine the size and status of the treated tumor.

 The liver is divided into two parts—a right hepatic lobe and a left hepatic lobe.
 If there is tumor involving both lobes, this is usually treated in a staged fashion.
 During the first setting, one of the lobes is treated.
 The second lobe is usually treated approximately a month later.